Aruba. The Lesser Antilles in the Southern Caribbean Sea

-North of Venezuela, in the turquoise waters of the Caribbean Sea, lay the ABC Islands: Aruba, Bonaire and Curaçao.
+In the turquoise waters of the Caribbean Sea, North of Venezuela, lay the ABC Islands: Aruba, Bonaire and Curaçao.

 With a long history of conquest, domination and disputation going back to Amerigo Vespucci, the southern Caribbean islands are unique and beautiful holiday destinations.
 If you like water sports, caving, off-road driving, or just idling by some gorgeous beach, Aruba is the place for you.

-The locals speak Dutch and Papiamentu; if you speak Spanish or Portuguese, you’ll understand this melodious language.
+The locals speak Dutch and Papiamentu; you’ll understand this melodious language if you speak Spanish or Portuguese.

 The food I like best is fried plantain, a sweet side dish that complements almost every meal on the island.
 I always get it with seafood, and it’s a great combination.

 This is all I know about Aruba from my previous visits.
-Today I’ll get more facts as I’m planning to jump on a tour that covers half the island.
+Today, I’ll get more facts as I plan to jump on a tour covering half the island.

 As Shore Excursions staff, we take all the tours available to learn as many details as possible.
 And to have fun, of course!
-Well deserved, considering that the working week on cruise ships is seven days for the duration of the contract (minimum six months).
+Well deserved, considering that the working week on cruise ships is seven days for the contract duration (minimum six months).

 I’m ready in minutes and join the group of thirty passengers and six tour guides with broad smiles on their relaxed faces.
 All six of them must spend a lot of time outdoors.
 I am jealous of their beautifully tanned skin!

-One of the guides asks me if I could take a lady with her two teenage kids in my car.
-Her husband decided last minute not to take the tour, and she did not feel a confident off-road driver.
+One of the guides asked me to take a lady with her two teenage kids in my car.
+Her husband decided last minute not to take the tour, and she did not feel like a confident off-road driver.

-The lady and her kids are super fun people, especially the kids, who are happy their mom is not driving.
+The lady and her kids are super fun people, especially the teens, who are happy their mom is not driving.

 I bypass the long convoy amid super excited shrieks from the backseat and get just behind the leader.
 He knows the location of each rock by heart, so if I just follow him.
 Now I can enjoy the scenery without having to worry too much about crashing the jeep.

-The landscape is as described in the tour brochure: dry, wild, amazing!
+The landscape is as described in the tour brochure: dry, wild, unique!

 The first stop of the day is in the middle of a desert.
 It is a quick stop for a refreshment and a brief history of the island.

-The minute I get off the jeep, I see why the guide is watching the rear of my automobile intently: it’s got a flat tyre.
+The minute I get off the jeep, I see why the guide is intently watching the rear of my automobile: it’s got a flat tyre.

 “Oops!” says the teenager responsible for “take the left path!”

-“I’m happy you’re driving,” he goes on, “mum would have crashed the jeep to the first boulder.
+“I’m happy you’re driving,” he goes on, “mum would have crashed the jeep into the first boulder.
 Did you see the size of them?
 They were, like, ginormous!”

 Aye, I did see it.
 I’m glad we are alive, mate!